Muhammad: Migration to Abyssinia

-The Satanic Verses

-Along with many others, Tabari recorded that Muhammad was desperate, hoping for an accommodation with his tribe.
-So, while he was in the presence of a number of Quraysh, after delivering verses mentioning three of their favorite deities (Quran 53:19–20), Satan put upon his tongue two short verses: "These are the high flying ones / whose intercession is to be hoped for."
-This led to a general reconciliation between Muhammad and the Meccans, and the Muslims in Abyssinia began to return home.
-However, the next day, Muhammad retracted these verses at the behest of Gabriel, claiming that they had been cast by Satan to his tongue and God had abrogated them.
-Instead, verses that revile those goddesses were then revealed.
-(Note: The aforementioned Islamic histories recount that as Muhammad was reciting Sūra Al-Najm (Q.53), as revealed to him by the archangel Gabriel, Satan tempted him to utter the following lines after verses 19 and 20: "Have you thought of Allāt and al-'Uzzā and Manāt the third, the other; These are the exalted Gharaniq, whose intercession is hoped for."
-(Allāt, al-'Uzzā and Manāt were three goddesses worshiped by the Meccans). cf Ibn Ishaq, A. Guillaume p.
+During this period, Tabari, along with others, recorded the so-called Satanic Verses incident in which Muhammad was said to have been given false verses by Satan acknowledging pre-Islamic pagan goddesses.
+This led to a reconciliation between Muhammad and the Meccans, and word was sent to the Muslims in Abyssinia to return home.
+However, the next day, Muhammad retracted and abrogated the verses at the behest of fresh divine revelation from Gabriel.
+(Note: The aforementioned Islamic histories recount that as Muhammad was reciting Sūra Al-Najm (Q.53), as revealed to him by the archangel Gabriel, Satan tempted him to utter the following lines after verses 19 and 20: "Have you thought of Allāt and al-'Uzzā and Manāt the third, the other; these are the exalted Gharaniq, whose intercession is hoped for."
+(Allāt, al-'Uzzā and Manāt were three goddesses worshiped by the Meccans.)
+Cf. Ibn Ishaq, A. Guillaume p.
 166.)
 (Note: "Apart from this one-day lapse, which was excised from the text, the Quran is simply unrelenting, unaccommodating and outright despising of paganism."
-(The Cambridge Companion to Muhammad, Jonathan E. Brockopp, p.
-35).)
+(Jonathan E. Brockopp, The Cambridge Companion to Muhammad, p.
+35.))
 The returning Muslims thus had to make arrangements for clan protection before they could re-enter Mecca.

-According to the scholar Shahab Ahmed, the so-called Satanic Verses incident was reported en masse and documented by nearly all of the major biographers of Muhammad during Islam's first two centuries, which, according to these early sources, corresponds to Quran 22:52.
-Ahmed notes that with the rise of the hadith movement and systematic theology introducing new doctrines such as —the belief in Muhammad’s infallibility, which holds that he could not be deceived by Satan—the early community’s historical memory of the incident was reevaluated.
-By the 20th century, Muslim scholars unanimously rejected this incident.
-On the other hand, most European biographers of Muhammad have historically recognized the veracity of this incident of satanic verses on the basis of the criterion of embarrassment.
-Historian Alfred T. Welch proposes that the period of Muhammad's turning away from strict monotheism was likely far longer but was later encapsulated in a story that made it much shorter and implicated Satan as the culprit.
-However, recent Western secular scholarship has generally questioned the veracity of the Satanic Verses narrative.
+According to the scholar Shahab Ahmed, the so-called Satanic Verses incident was reported en masse and documented by nearly all of the major biographers of Muhammad during Islam's first two centuries.
+More recent scholarship is mixed.
+By the 20th century, Muslim scholars had unanimously rejected this incident.
+Western scholars have both posited reasons for its potential veracity, and questioned its veracity.